The Future of Work is already here.

 Years ago, I worked in a business that faced challenges due to the economy.
 The company’s income dwindled since new businesses were not coming in and there were pay cuts.

 One thing that kept the organization afloat was the fact that the CEO had exceptional motivational skills.
-In spite of the challenges, he was always upbeat and continuously encouraged everyone to put keep doing their best.
+Despite the challenges, he was always upbeat and continuously encouraged everyone to put keep doing their best.

 Things gradually became better in the company as the economy improved.
 This was a far cry from a previous company I had worked where the CEO blamed the staff for any dwindling fortune of the company.